 This list is based on frequently asked questions from The Sewing Army Facebook Feed.
-We will do our best to update this section regularly.
 The answers are based on information that is available at the time and may change as the new information or practices emerge.

 Q: Where are the face mask and scrub cap video tutorials?